Clubs and Organizations

 Union Sponsor: Gregory Stotler- ext.
 6612, firstname.lastname@example.org

 Student Nurses Association – Clubs at the Union Campus & Rolla Location

 Mission: To promote teamwork and leadership skills among student nurses while working to promote health in the community.

 Union Sponsor: Judy Bieker – ext.
 6620, email@example.com

-For more infomation on the clubs listed above contact the Student Activities Office located in Room 104 in the Shook Student Center on the Union campus.
-Courtney Henrichsen is the Student Activities Coordinator and can be contacted at 636-584-6583 or at firstname.lastname@example.org.
+For more information on the clubs listed above contact the Student Activities Office located in Room 104 in the Shook Student Center on the Union campus.
+Courtney Henrichsen is the Campus Life and Leadership Coordinator and can be contacted at 636-584-6583 or at firstname.lastname@example.org.

 To be recognized as a club by the ECC Student Government Association, the potential organization must have: